-- The District's net position of \$14,215,319 was an increase of 6.8%, or \$ 909,849 from the prior year. - Total revenues from all sources decreased by 14.1%, or \$ 955,496 from the prior year.
-This was primarily due to the loss of investment earnings due to required "mark to market" adjustments required by accounting principles promulgated by the Governmental Accounting Standards Board of investments held by the District's investment pool.
-Additionally, in FY 19-20 there was a one time gain on disposal of assets of District property sold last fiscal year. - Actual revenues exceeded budgeted projections by \$51,265 (.9%), primarily due higher than expected Other Tax Revenue offset by a loss of Investment earnings due to year end "mark to market" calculations as stated above. - Total expenditures increased \$622,167 or (11.4%) from the prior fiscal year primarily due from Capital Improvement expenditures associated with building and equipment acquisitions. - Other than capital leases, the District had no outstanding long term debt. - District obligations for Other Post Employee Benefits (OPEB) are fully funded by an OPEB Trust established in 2015 (see note 6 of the financial statements). - In fiscal year 2018-19, the District began accounting for Capital Expenditures in a separate Capital Projects Fund.
+- The District's net position of \$15,531,912 was an increase of 9.3%, or \$1,316,593 from the prior year. - Total resources from all sources increased by 38.9 %, or \$ 3,920,911 from the prior year.
+This was primarily due to the financing of \$3,846,475 associated with real property acquired for District operations.
+Additionally, there was a significant decrease of \$249,402 in investment earnings derived from the District's investment pool due to required "mark to market" adjustments required by accounting principles promulgated by the Governmental Accounting Standards Board. - Total expenditures increased \$7,142,968 or (56.6%) from the prior fiscal year primarily due to the acquisition of real property as noted above.
+The real property acquisition came in portion of external financing and utilization of Real Property Reserves set up for this purpose. - The outstanding long- term debt of the district (\$3,846,475 includes the above mentioned real estate financing as well as lease agreements. - District obligations for Other Post Employee Benefits (OPEB) are fully funded by an OPEB Trust established in 2015 (see note 6 of the financial statements). - In fiscal year 2018-19, the District began accounting for Capital Expenditures in a separate Capital Projects Fund.
 These expenditures were previously accounted for in the General Fund in fiscal year 2017-18.
 The District's Long Term Capital Improvement Plan outlines how the District will budget to maintain its equipment and infrastructure. - In fiscal year 2018-19, the Board established a Pension Rate Stabilization Reserve Fund to pay for potential unfunded liabilities that may arise in the future and cause increases in the District's Required Employer Contribution Rate.
 Such increases have arisen in the past due to changes in economic market conditions or actuarial assumptions used by the county pension fund.